 - Quantitative breadth: prioritize signals where intent and volume align.

-- What problem are you trying to solve?
 Ask respondents to describe the last time they tried to solve it.
+Probe for consequences and emotional drivers.
+Surface friction, failed expectations, and existing solutions.

-- Where do you go for advice?
 Identify channels and influencers to inform distribution strategy.
+Look for quick-win features and false constraints.

-Example templates — paste and adapt: “`text For [audience segment] who [context], we found they need [emotional/practical need]; content that focuses on [hook] helps them [desired outcome]. “` “`text Busy [persona] seeks quick, risk-free ways to [task]; short-form how-to content with templates reduces friction and increases trial. “`
+For [audience segment] who [context], we found they need [emotional/practical need]; content that focuses on [hook] helps them [desired outcome].
+Busy [persona] seeks quick, risk-free ways to [task]; short-form how-to content with templates reduces friction and increases trial.

 Practical examples and cues